Thanasis1101/react-native-gif-search/README.md

   - **Autofocus on open**: Now you can autofocus on the search input when the GifSearch component is displayed.
 Just use `textInputProps={{autoFocus: true}}`.
   - **Fixes**:
     - The selected gif is now better quality with no lag (credits to [anthlasserre](https://github.com/anthlasserre) for noticing).
     - When keyboard is open and the user selects a gif, the keyboard now closes and the gif is selected.
-Previously it did not select the gif on first tap.     :warning: ***Warning***: If your GifSearch component is nested in a `ScrollView` you should add `keyboardShouldPersistTaps={"handled"}` property in the ScrollView (like in [example code](/example/App.js)).
+Previously it did not select the gif on first tap.

 - v1.0.7
   - **numColumns**: Displaying gifs in grid view with specific number of columns.
 See [Properties](#properties) section.
 Credits to [anthlasserre](https://github.com/anthlasserre) for suggesting and helping add this feature.
   - **gifListProps**: See [Properties](#properties) section.
 Credits to [anthlasserre](https://github.com/anthlasserre) for suggesting and helping add this feature.